-October is Window Covering Safety Month, according to the United States Consumer Product Safety Commission (CPSC).
-This campaign aims to promote awareness about the dangers that window covering cords can pose to children, particularly infants and toddlers.
-According to the CPSC, from 2012 to 2017, there were 50 fatalities reported that directly related to strangulation of children by window covering cords.
+According to the United States Consumer Product Safety Commission (CPSC), October is Window Covering Safety Month.
+This campaign aims to promote awareness about window-covering cords’ dangers to children, particularly infants and toddlers.
+According to the CPSC, from 2012 to 2017, 50 fatalities were reported directly related to strangulation of children by window covering cords.

-As of December 2018, window covering manufacturers have the option to comply with the voluntary ANSI/WCMA A100.1-2018 standard of non-hazardous cords.
+As of December 2018, window covering manufacturers can comply with the voluntary ANSI/WCMA A100.1-2018 standard of non-hazardous cords.
 Be sure to look for products online or in retail stores that comply with this voluntary standard.

-If your child suffered severe injuries or was killed by a window covering cord, you and your family could be owed significant compensation, depending on the circumstances.
-If the window covering cord had a dangerous design or manufacturing defect that made it particularly hazardous, for example, the manufacturer could be liable for any resulting injuries or deaths.
+You and your family could be compensated significantly if your child suffered severe injuries or was killed by a window covering cord.
+The amount of compensation depends on the circumstances.
+The manufacturer could be liable for any resulting injuries or deaths if the window covering cord had a dangerous design or manufacturing defect that made it particularly hazardous.
 If your child was hurt in someone else’s home, a hotel, place of business, or other premises, the owner might be liable if they were aware of dangerous window covering cords and did nothing to address the hazards or failed to warn you of the dangers.

-Because determining liability can be challenging and the other party will likely fight tooth and nail to avoid responsibility, it is crucial to hire an experienced attorney to represent you.
+Because determining liability can be challenging, and the other party will likely fight tooth and nail to avoid responsibility.
+Hiring an experienced attorney to represent you is crucial.

 Was your child hurt by a defective window covering cord?
 If so, the compassionate and knowledgeable New York product defect lawyers of Hach & Rose, LLP want to hear from you.
-We’ll take decisive action against the person or parties responsible, and we’ll make sure that you get the full and fair compensation your family deserves.
-Call us at (212) 779-0057 or fill out a contact form to schedule a free consultation today.
+We’ll take decisive action against the person or parties responsible.
+We will ensure you get the full and fair compensation your family deserves.
+Call us at (212) 779-0057 or complete a contact form to schedule a free consultation today.